 However, the opposite was true for allergic sensitization (defined as a positive skin-prick test, or elevated specific-IgE to any food or airborne allergen): in order for the protective effect to be observed, probiotics had to be taken both during the mother’s pregnancy and the early life of the child.

-This study adds to a growing body of research which suggests that bacteria which live inside us (which outnumber our own cells by 10-to-one) play an integral role in the body, including in the development of the immune system.
+This study, published in 2013, adds to a growing body of research which suggests that bacteria which live inside us (which outnumber our own cells by 10-to-one) play an integral role in the body, including in the development of the immune system.
 Differences in these bacteria may affect not only the onset of allergic disease, but many other disorders as well.